Production History

 “And Look Another Way,” Authors and Professors Scott Newstok, James Shapiro and Emma Smith in Conversation about Shakespeare for our World

-Gnit by Will Eno, directed by Oliver Butler (After four previews, postponed due to COVID-19)
+Gnit by Will Eno, directed by Oliver Butler (after four previews, postponed due to COVID-19)

 Timon of Athens by William Shakespeare, directed by Simon Godwin